Does The Curly Girl Method Require A Leave-In Conditioner For Wavy Hair?

 How Much Leave-In Conditioner To Use On Wavy Hair

-If you are going to use a leave-in conditioner, try using a really small amount at first.
+If you are going to use a leave-in conditioner for wavy hair, try using a really small amount at first.
 Perhaps a pea-sized amount on each half of your hair.
 Most people with wavy hair will be easily weighed down by leave-in conditioners so start on the light side and if it doesn’t give you the effect you want, try a little more next time.

 Does Wavy Hair Need A Curl Cream?